spectacular mountain views and monasteries

 Warm mittens (for colder nights)

-Optional lightweight gloves (glove liners)
+gloves (glove liners)

 Sun hat (baseball cap, safari hat, something to keep the sun off)